rapid7/icon-integrations-validators/README.md

 ## Changelog

-* 2.47.16 - `HelpInputOutputValidator` - Update error message from `icon-plugin` to `insight-plugin`
+* 2.47.16 - `HelpInputOutputValidator` - Update error message from `icon-plugin` to `insight-plugin` | `DockerValidator` - Print full error message and change instances of `icon-plugin` to `insight-plugin`
 * 2.47.15 - `TitleValidator` - Change validator to print all issues rather than break on the first
 * 2.47.14 - `OutputValidator` - Fix issue where `schema.py` files from the venv folder were being validated
 * 2.47.13 - `HelpInputOutputValidator` - Fix validator to change single quotes to double quotes when an input field uses list values so that it does not break
 * 2.47.12 - `VersionBumpValidator` - update validation for connection versions| Updated `GitPython` to version 3.1.41.